Barnes & Noble CEO James Daunt: Physical products have returned

 Fri, Dec 22 20232:00 PM EST

-ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Dan Boardman-Weston, CEO and CIO at BRI Wealth Management, discusses the “geopolitical risks” of another Trump presidency, and the assets he is favoring in the short term.
+ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Alexandre Drabowicz, chief investment officer at Indosuez Wealth Management, discusses the outlook for the China market and the monetary policies of the U.S. Federal Reserve and the European Central bank.